eucrypt/unmarshal-docs/docs/parser/graphql.md

 ![](../../images/parser/graphql/graphql_view_details.png)

-_Fig 1.2 Highlighted copy GraphQL API endpoint and GraphiQL playground links once GraphQL is ready_
+_Fig 1.2 Copy GraphQL API endpoint and GraphiQL playground links once GraphQL is ready_

 As seen in _Fig 1.2,_ for each database schema you get access to two endpoints